gleantap/iOS/README.md

 # Manually Installing the Framework

-   1.Download the framework manually from github or clone it using the following command
+1. Download the framework manually from github or clone it using the following command

            git clone https://github.com/gleantap/gleantap-ios.git

 2.Drag the fallowing framework file into your xCode Project Workspace.

 3.Go to General > Embedded Libraries and add the GleanTap.framework to that.
 Also, add CoreLocation.framework to the Linked Frameworks & Libraries.

 # Initializing & Configuring

 Once you have installed the GleanTap framework you need to add the GleanTap configuration and initialize the library.

 # Adding GleanTap Configuration

 From the Dashboard or the Configuration page of your App in your GleanTap.com account get GleanTap App Id.
 Open Info.plist file in your xCode project workspace and add a new entry with the key GleanTapAppId & the value copied from the account.